-- 2.4 This Policy applies to all activities involving children and/or at risk adults and to all College Members. - 2.5 The College recognises that it has a legal duty to safeguard the welfare of children and at-risk adults who come onto its premises or come into contact with its Members under the Children Acts 1989 and 2004, and the Health and Safety at Work etc Act 1974. - 2.6 Where a College Member occupies a position of trust with regard to children or atrisk adults, an improper relationship with a child constitutes an abuse of trust under the Sexual Offences Act 2003. - 2.7 The College also has certain powers, under the Rehabilitation of Offenders Act 1974, to enquire as to the criminal records history of Members to assess any risk to children or at-risk adults.
+- 2.4 This Policy applies to all activities involving children and/or at-risk adults and to all College Members. - 2.5 The College recognises that it has a legal duty to safeguard the welfare of children and at-risk adults who come onto its premises or come into contact with its Members under the Children Acts 1989 and 2004, and the Health and Safety at Work etc Act 1974.
+The College recognizes that it has a duty of care to report to Social Services or to the child's school (if appropriate/known) any concerns about the welfare of any child/children reported to them, for example, children residents who may be at risk in the household of a Somerville member. - 2.6 Where a College Member occupies a position of trust with regard to children or atrisk adults, an improper relationship with a child constitutes an abuse of trust under the Sexual Offences Act 2003. - 2.7 The College also has certain powers, under the Rehabilitation of Offenders Act 1974, to enquire as to the criminal records history of Members to assess any risk to children or at-risk adults.